 About the Philippines

-- Languages: Two official languages: Filipino (based on Tagalog) and English; eight major dialects: Tagalog, Cebuano, Ilocan, Hiligaynon or Ilonggo, Bicol, Waray, Pampango, and Pangasinense
+- Languages: Filipino (official; based on Tagalog) and English (official); eight major dialects - Tagalog, Cebuano, Ilocano, Hiligaynon or Ilonggo, Bicol, Waray, Pampango, and Pangasinan

 Located between the Philippine Sea and the South China Sea, the Philippines are close enough to their Asian and Malaysian neighbors that they have been regularly visited for thousands of years.
 Of the 7,100 Philippine islands, the three largest, Luzon, Mindanao and Palawan, are home to the majority of Filipinos.
 In fact, only 2,000 of the islands are inhabited and 2,500 remain unnamed.
 Most of the islands are actually quite small, with only 1,000 measuring more than 1 square kilometer (0.4 miles).